nodejs/node/doc/api/cli.md

 > Stability: 1.1 - Active development

-When using the [Permission Model][], the process will not be able to create any WASI instances by default.
+When using the [Permission Model][], the process will not be capable of creating any WASI instances by default.
 For security reasons, the call will throw an `ERR_ACCESS_DENIED` unless the user explicitly passes the flag `--allow-wasi` in the main Node.js process.